Steins;Gate (TV series)

-Steins;Gate is a Japanese anime television series created by the animation studio White Fox based on 5pb. and Nitroplus's 2009 visual novel of the same name.
+Steins;Gate is a Japanese anime television series produced by White Fox, based on 5pb. and Nitroplus's 2009 visual novel of the same name.
 The series aired for 24 episodes, from April to September 2011.
-It is set in 2010 and follows Rintaro Okabe, who together with his friends accidentally discovers a method of time travel through which they can send text messages to the past, thereby changing the present.
+It is set in 2010 and follows 18-year-old Rintaro Okabe, who, together with his friends, accidentally discovers a method of time travel through which they can send text messages to the past, thereby changing the present.

 It is part of the Science Adventure franchise along with Chaos;Head and Robotics;Notes.
-The series was directed by Hiroshi Hamasaki and Takuya Satō, and written by Jukki Hanada, with animation direction and character design by Kyuuta Sakai, and music by Takeshi Abo.
-It was simulcast in North and South America, Africa, the Middle East, and parts of Europe by Crunchyroll and the United Kingdom by Anime on Demand.
-A 25th episode was later included with the DVD and Blu-ray releases; these releases were handled by Funimation in North America and by Manga Entertainment in the United Kingdom.
+The series was directed by Hiroshi Hamasaki and Takuya Satō, and written by Jukki Hanada, with character design and animation direction by Kyuuta Sakai, and music by Takeshi Abo.

-Critics praised its character development and its themes of time travel, human nature, gender identity and its perspective on PTSD.
-It is considered one of the best anime series of the 2010s.
-The series has spawned four original net animation episodes and a spinoff film.
-An anime adaptation of Steins;Gate 0, the sequel to the original Steins;Gate game, premiered in 2018.
+Steins;Gate received critical acclaim, praised for its character development and themes of time travel, human nature and its perspective on post-traumatic stress disorder (PTSD).
+It is considered to be one of the best anime series of all time by critics and fans alike.
+The series has spawned four original net animation (ONA) episodes and a follow-up film.
+A sequel anime adaptation titled Steins;Gate 0, based on the 2015 visual novel of the same name, premiered in 2018.